-The program offers the Phlebotomy coursework online over the first eight weeks of the semester.
+The program offers the Phlebotomy coursework online.
 In addition, the labs are offered on campus 2 days/week during the first 8 weeks.
 Clinical rotations take place in the second eight weeks of the semester.
 Students must successfully complete both PBT 100 and PBT 101 in the same semester in order to successfully complete the program.
 PSY 150 maybe taken prior to entering the Phlebotomy program or while in the program.
 The clinical education will be provided at cooperating hospitals or other healthcare facilities.